STAT545-UBC-hw-2018-19/hw02-bassamjaved/hw02_data_exploration.md

     ## 11 Rwanda      Africa     1992    23.6  7290203      737.
     ## 12 Rwanda      Africa     2002    43.4  7852401      786.

-\#By using the c() function, R combined the entries into a vector of the same size as one country’s entries.
-In this case, the function seems to have split them along the year columnm, XXX2 dates from Rwanda and XXX7 dates from Afghanistan, so half of the entries being from each.
+By using the c() function, R combined the entries into a vector of the same size as one country’s entries.
+In this case, the function seems to have split them along the year column, XXX2 dates from Rwanda and XXX7 dates from Afghanistan, so half of the entries being from each.

-\#One way to achieve the intended result would have been by filtering for Rwanda entries and filtering for Afghanistan entries.
+One way to achieve the intended result would have been by filtering for Rwanda entries and filtering for Afghanistan entries.

 ``` r
 filter(gapminder, country == "Rwanda" | country == "Afghanistan")